-Topical Anaesthetic (or “numbing gel” in dentist-speak) is used to numb the gums or other tissues before an injection, so that you can’t feel the needle glide in.
+Topical Anaesthetic (or “numbing gel” in dentist-speak) is used to numb the gums or other tissues before an injection, so you won’t be able to feel the needle glide in.

 - Topical Anaesthetic is put on tissues like gums or skin and numbs the surface of the tissue.

 - Local Anaesthetic is injected with a needle and numbs the nerves of the actual tooth (or teeth).

 Numbing gel contains an anaesthetic agent.
 A q-tip/cotton bud or cotton roll (depending on location and dentist preference) is used to apply a small amount of numbing gel to the injection site before the injection.

 In the UK, lidocaine (aka xylocaine) at a concentration of 5% is widely used (for example Xylonor Gel by Septodont).

 Until fairly recently, benzocaine 20% used to be the most common topical anaesthetic.
 But because some people are allergic to benzocaine, many dentists now use lidocaine instead.

 Yes it does, but there’s a slight snag.
 It needs to be left on for long enough to take effect.
 Numbing gel usually starts working within 1 to 2 minutes for lidocaine (or 30 seconds for benzocaine).
 But in sensitive areas of the mouth like the palate, it should ideally be left on for longer for best effect: 2 to 5 minutes for lidocaine (or 2 to 3 minutes for benzocaine) 1.

 Does the numbing gel guarantee a comfortable injection?

 Actually, most discomfort during injections is due to the local anaesthetic being given too quickly, as well as the bevel of the needle not being angled correctly.
 It is important to give it slowly and steadily to avoid any discomfort (although this also depends on which area is being numbed – some areas are much more sensitive than others).